django/deps/accepted/0008-black.rst

 Reformatting will also be disruptive for open pull requests.
-One way to update them is to run Black on modified files, keep a copy aside, start a new branch from master, move the modified files back into place, and commit the result.
+One way to update them is to run Black on modified files, keep a copy aside, start a new branch from "main", move the modified files back into place, and commit the result.

-In order to minimize the effort for backporting patches, Black will be applied to the master and stable/2.2.x branches, which are in their mainstream support period.
-2.2 is an LTS release that will be supported for three more years;
-this is a good reason for formatting it.
+In order to minimize the effort for backporting patches, Black will be applied to the main branch and stable/2.2.x branches, which are in their mainstream support period.
+2.2 is an LTS release that will be supported for three more years; this is a good reason for formatting it.
 Black will not be applied to stable/2.1.x and stable/1.11.x which are in the extended support period and only get fixes for security and data loss bugs.